Rev. Julius Cheeks

 Rev. Julius Cheeks: The Powerhouse Voice of Gospel Quartet

-Rev. Julius Cheeks was a legendary American gospel singer whose commanding, raw baritone defined the hard gospel quartet sound for decades.
-Hailing from Spartanburg, South Carolina, he is best remembered as the fiery lead vocalist for The Sensational Nightingales, a group he helped propel to legendary status within the genre.
+Rev. Julius Cheeks was a legendary American gospel singer whose commanding, raw vocal power defined the hard quartet style for decades.
+Hailing from Spartanburg, South Carolina, he is best remembered for his tenure as the lead singer of The Sensational Nightingales and for his influential solo career that left an indelible mark on the genre.

 Early career